 “Strange things have happened in that house that had nothing to do with Crowley,” Page responded in the interview.
 “The bad vibes were already there.”

-Page, who spent no more than 6 weeks at Boleskine in the 20 years he owned it, asked his childhood friend Malcolm Dent to move in and restore it.
+Page, who spent no more than 6 weeks at Boleskine throughout the 20 years he owned it, asked his childhood friend Malcolm Dent to move in and restore it.

 “Jimmy Page caught me at a time in my life when I wasn’t doing a great deal and asked me to come up and run the place,” Dent told the Inverness Courier in 2006.
 “I never did establish why he fixed on me.”